Green Country: Geography

 Northeastern Oklahoma has the state's second largest city, Tulsa.
 In addition to the area's foliage and rolling hills, it has more lakes than any other geographical area of Oklahoma, as well as more than half of the state's registered state parks.
 Oklahoma is one of only four states with more than 10 ecoregions, but six of its 11 ecoregions are located in northeastern Oklahoma.

-The heavily wooded Ozark Mountains and their foothills dominate most of northeast Oklahoma from the immediate Tulsa vicinity south and eastward towards the Arkansas state line, containing both evergreen pine and deciduous forests.
+The heavily wooded Ozark Mountains and their foothills dominate most of northeast Oklahoma from the immediate Tulsa vicinity south and eastward towards the Arkansas state line, containing both evergreen pine and deciduous forests, with parts of McCurtain County at the southeastern corner of the region having an evergreen dwarf palmetto understory.
 In its western counties, the far eastern extent of the Great Plains transition to woodlands through the Cross Timbers region.

 This area includes most of Oklahoma's portion of the Flint Hills, some of which is the protected by the Tallgrass Prairie Preserve near Pawhuska, one of the last remnants of tallgrass prairie in the United States.
 Prairie terrain is most apparent in a strip of Green Country's northern section, which borders Kansas, running roughly from Bartlesville to Miami, where the landscape is a mix of true prairie and forest.
 A small portion of the Ouachita Mountains extend into the southern areas of northeast Oklahoma, though the Ozark highlands are the primary range in the area.

 Northeast Oklahoma has a land area of 13247 sqmi, comprising 18 entire counties.
 The region comprises about 19.3 percent of Oklahoma's land area, and is larger than the state of Maryland.